-Required - Principles of Physical Education

-This course provides the learner with skills for an active lifestyle.
+Required - Principles of Physical Education This course provides the learner with life long skills for participation in a physically active lifestyle.
 Emphasis is placed on developing a competent skill level in at least one team sport, one individual or duel sport and one of the following movement forms: dance, gymnastics, aquatics or outdoor pursuits.
 Students will demonstrate understanding of movement concepts, principals, strategies and tactics through performance.
 Responsible personal and social behavior will be evident in student's regular participation in physical activity outside the physical education class setting.